mkrn/cdk-ses-template-mailer/README.md

 - SQS queue that sends templated emails in batches without going over your SES limits
 - Easy to drop-in to your project and use right away
 - 0 idle costs.
 100% serverless
+- You can create up to 10,000 email templates per Amazon SES account.
+- Each template can be up to 500KB in size, including both the text and HTML parts.

 ## Pre-requisites
-- FromEmail needs to be verified in AWS SES
+- FromEmail needs to be verified in AWS SES `aws ses verify-email-identity --email-address support@mydomain.com`
 - Apply for a sending limit increase (https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html) to be able to send to non-verified emails
-- If you indicate RenderFailuresNotificationsEmail you will receive an "AWS Notification - Subscription Confirmation" email
+- If you indicate RenderFailuresNotificationsEmail you will receive an "AWS Notification - Subscription Confirmation" email.

 ## Use
 ```